 Abstract

-Dietary changes associated with industrialization substantially increase the prevalence of chronic diseases, such as obesity, type II diabetes, and cardiovascular disease, which are major contributors to the public health burden.
-The high prevalence of these chronic diseases is often attributed to an “evolutionary mismatch,” between human physiology and modern nutritional environments.
-In support of this idea, Western diets enriched with foods that were scarce throughout human evolutionary history (e.g., simple sugars and saturated fats) promote inflammation and disease relative to diets more akin to hunter-gatherer diets, such as a Mediterranean diet; however, the mechanisms linking dietary mismatch to inflammation and chronic disease are poorly understood.
-We used a macaque model and whole diet manipulations to evaluate one possible mechanism – inflammatory polarization of monocytes – that potentially leads to this evolutionary mismatch.
-After consuming a Western- or Mediterranean-like diet for 15 months, monocytes from Western diet consumers exhibited a more proinflammatory phenotype, with 40% of their genes differentially expressed (FDR<0.05).
-Compared to the Mediterranean diet, the Western diet shifted the co-expression of 445 gene pairs, including small RNAs and transcription factors associated with metabolism and adiposity in humans, and dramatically altered animal behavior.
+Dietary changes associated with industrialization substantially increase the prevalence of chronic diseases, such as obesity, type II diabetes, and cardiovascular disease, major contributors to the public health burden.
+The high prevalence of these chronic diseases is often attributed to an “evolutionary mismatch” between human physiology and modern nutritional environments.
+Western diets enriched with foods that were scarce throughout human evolutionary history (e.g., simple sugars and saturated fats) promote inflammation and disease relative to diets more akin to ancestral human hunter-gatherer diets, such as a Mediterranean diet.
+Peripheral blood monocytes, precursors to macrophages and important mediators of innate immunity and inflammation, are sensitive to the environment and may represent a critical intermediate in the pathway linking diet to disease.
+We evaluated the effects of 15 months of whole diet manipulations mimicking human Western or Mediterranean diet patterns on monocyte polarization using a well-established model of human health, the cynomolgus macaque (Macaca fascicularis).
+Monocyte transcriptional profiles differed markedly between the two diets, with 40% of transcripts showing differential expression (FDR < 0.05).
+Monocytes from Western diet consumers were polarized toward a more proinflammatory phenotype.
+Compared to the Mediterranean diet, the Western diet shifted the co-expression of 445 gene pairs, including small RNAs and transcription factors associated with metabolism and adiposity in humans, and dramatically altered behavior.
 For example, Western-fed individuals were more anxious and less socially integrated compared to the Mediterranean-fed subjects.
 These behavioral changes were also associated with some of the effects of diet on gene expression, suggesting an interaction between diet, central nervous system activity, and monocyte gene expression.
-The results of this study provide new insights into evolutionary mismatch at the molecular level and uncover new pathways through which Western diets generate inflammation and disease.
+The results of this study provide new insights into evolutionary mismatch at the molecular level and uncover new pathways through which Western diets alter monocyte polarization toward a proinflammatory phenotype.

 Introduction

 Modern human diets vary across geography, cultures, and socioeconomic strata and have profound impacts on health, survival, and reproduction.
-The Western diet, prevalent in high income countries (HICs), has been long associated with adverse effects on health, particularly in relation to chronic diseases of aging (Cordain et al., 2005; Drake et al., 2018; Jacka et al., 2010; Manzel et al., 2014; Pontzer et al., 2018; Smil, 1989; Smyth & Heron, 2006).
+The Western diet, prevalent in high income countries, has been long associated with adverse effects on health, particularly in relation to chronic diseases of aging (Cordain et al., 2005; Drake et al., 2018; Jacka et al., 2010; Manzel et al., 2014; Pontzer et al., 2018; Smil, 1989; Smyth & Heron, 2006).
 Western diets are high in simple sugars and saturated and n-6 fatty acids, which increase sympathetic nervous activity, oxidative stress, and levels of inflammatory markers (Drescher et al., 2019; Giugliano et al., 2006; Holt et al., 2009; Lopez-Garcia et al., 2004; Nanri et al., 2007; Nettleton et al., 2006).
 Consequently, Western diets are associated with increased risk for metabolic syndrome

 (Drake et al., 2018), type II diabetes (Smyth & Heron, 2006), cardiovascular disease (Drake et al., 2018; Smil, 1989), nonalcoholic hepatosteatosis (Jump et al., 2015), autoimmune disorders (Manzel et al., 2014), depression (Jacka et al., 2010), and premature death (Cordain et al., 2005).
 From an evolutionary perspective, the negative health effects of Western diets are hypothesized to be driven by a “mismatch” between human physiology – which evolved to subsist on a plant-based diet supplemented with fish and meat but no refined products – and the radically different nutritional environment of many human populations today (Eaton et al., 1988; Lieberman, 2014; Stearns & Koella, 2008).